arangodb/docs/3.5/graphs-general-graphs-management.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

 ### Relation

-Define a directed relation.
+Define a directed relation:

 `graph_module._relation(relationName, fromVertexCollections, toVertexCollections)`

-The *relationName* defines the name of this relation and references to the underlying edge collection.
-The *fromVertexCollections* is an Array of document collections holding the start vertices.
-The *toVertexCollections* is an Array of document collections holding the target vertices.
-Relations are only allowed in the direction from any collection in *fromVertexCollections* to any collection in *toVertexCollections*.

-**Parameters**
+- `relationName` (string):

-* relationName (required) The name of the edge collection where the edges should be stored.
+  The name of the edge collection where the edges should be stored.
   Will be created if it does not yet exist.
+- `fromVertexCollections` (string\|array):
-* fromVertexCollections (required) One or a list of collection names.
+  One or a list of collection names.
 Source vertices for the edges have to be stored in these collections.
 Collections will be created if they do not exist.
+- `toVertexCollections` (string\|array):
-* toVertexCollections (required) One or a list of collection names.
+  One or a list of collection names.
 Target vertices for the edges have to be stored in these collections.
 Collections will be created if they do not exist.

+The *relationName* defines the name of this relation and references to the underlying edge collection.
+The *fromVertexCollections* is an Array of document collections holding the start vertices.
+The *toVertexCollections* is an array of document collections holding the target vertices.
+Relations are only allowed in the direction from any collection in *fromVertexCollections* to any collection in *toVertexCollections*.

 **Examples**

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline generalGraphRelationDefinitionSave
     @EXAMPLE_ARANGOSH_OUTPUT{generalGraphRelationDefinitionSave}
     var graph_module = require("@arangodb/general-graph");
     graph_module._relation("has_bought", ["Customer", "Company"], ["Groceries", "Electronics"]);
     @END_EXAMPLE_ARANGOSH_OUTPUT
     @endDocuBlock generalGraphRelationDefinitionSave
 {% endarangoshexample %}
-{% include arangoshexample.html id=examplevar script=script result=result %}{% arangoshexample examplevar="examplevar" script="script" result="result" %}
+{% include arangoshexample.html id=examplevar script=script result=result %}

+{% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline generalGraphRelationDefinitionSingle
     @EXAMPLE_ARANGOSH_OUTPUT{generalGraphRelationDefinitionSingle}
     var graph_module = require("@arangodb/general-graph");
     graph_module._relation("has_bought", "Customer", "Product");
     @END_EXAMPLE_ARANGOSH_OUTPUT
     @endDocuBlock generalGraphRelationDefinitionSingle
 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-Create a graph
+Create a Graph
 --------------

-After having introduced edge definitions a graph can be created.

-Create a graph

 `graph_module._create(graphName, edgeDefinitions, orphanCollections)`

+- `graphName` (string):
+  Unique identifier of the graph
+- `edgeDefinitions` (array, _optional_):
+  List of relation definition objects
+- `orphanCollections` (array, _optional_):
+  List of additional vertex collection names

 The creation of a graph requires the name of the graph and a definition of its edges.

 For every type of edge definition a convenience method exists that can be used to create a graph.
 Optionally a list of vertex collections can be added, which are not used in any edge definition.
 These collections are referred to as orphan collections within this chapter.
 All collections used within the creation process are created if they do not exist.

-**Parameters**

-* graphName (required) Unique identifier of the graph
-* edgeDefinitions (optional) List of relation definition objects
-* orphanCollections (optional) List of additional vertex collection names

 **Examples**

 Create an empty graph, edge definitions can be added at runtime:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline generalGraphCreateGraphNoData
     @EXAMPLE_ARANGOSH_OUTPUT{generalGraphCreateGraphNoData}